MrBin99/django-vite/README.md

 - **Default**: `Path(settings.STATIC_ROOT) / static_url_prefix / "manifest.json"`
 - **Legacy Key**: `DJANGO_VITE_MANIFEST_PATH`

+Either:
-The absolute path, including the filename, to the ViteJS manifest file located in `build.outDir`.
+* The absolute path, including the filename, to the ViteJS manifest file located in `build.outDir`.
+* A relative path, indicating a path to a static file (as you'd use with `{% static %}`), if the manifest file is generated into a location in your project's static file hierarchy.

 ### legacy_polyfills_motif
 - **Type**: `str`